brucemack/microlink/README.md

 ### Carrier Detect

 There is no carrier detect output on the rig.
 MicroLink is run in soft-COS mode with this radio and we've not had any propblems.

+### Other Configuration

+We have saved the repeater frequency/split/tone/power level in one of the rig's memory slots so that the correct configuration is used automatically following a power cycle.
+It appears that the rig remembers the last memory slot that was selected after power off/on.

 ## Baofeng BF-F8HP HT